Vincy-Cheng/nestjs-expense-tracker/README.md

 2. User can create multiple wallets
 3. View the expense/income distribution by pie chart, bar chart and line chart.

+## Branches

+There are 2 branch: master and refine-vite.
+The refine-vite branch is using refine's vite framework to develop.
+Both branch perform the same.

 ## Deploy

 ### Pre-requisite